bitcointranscripts/bitcointranscripts/bitcoin-explained/scaling-to-billions-of-users.md

 Aaron: 00:14:35

-Yeah, basically every time Ruben was here, it was something sidechain-ish, right?
+Basically every time Ruben was here, it was something sidechain-ish, right?

 Sjors: 00:14:40